Becoming zen, more zenned out.

 Destiny awaits.
 The future is before you.
 Or perhaps, you are before it.
 One step.
 That’s all it takes to get you going.
 The second one should follow.
 Put a good stride in now.
 Time waits for no man.
 Good, now that you’re moving it should get easier.
 Or harder.
 Who really knows.
 I certainly don’t.
 But you have to try.
 What else will you you do.
 What else would you do.
 It’s a fiction you know, that old idea that you’ll enjoy it.
 Or is it a new idea.
 But you probably won’t.
 At least not most of it.
 If you’re lucky, you might just enjoy some of it.
 Best case scenario, you fumble around till you find someone.
 Then again.
 You might not, odds are okay.
 But guarantees and promises aren’t made.
 You didn’t pick your looks.
 You’re probably not so attractive.
 But maybe you’re lucky.
 Maybe.
 Loneliness awaits those who abdicate responsibly.
 And those below the median.
 Then you’re at the bottom.
 Not much you can do about it.
 Just keep digging.
 There will probably be rocks.
 You could either stand on them, or put them on top of you.
 You’ll probably surprise yourself with your choice.
 Choices are never simple.
 Surprises are abound and withheld by the unconscious.
 Blame others not, seek your answers inside.
 Not likely.
 You’ll point the finger.
 Wave the finger.
 Raise your chin.
 Turn a cheek.
 We all do it.
 Maybe after a few times you’ll wake.
 But then again, probably not.
 Monkeys.
 Monkeys, full of snakes.
 Do you know your snakes.
 Are they familiar, or unknown.
 They always say you should fear the unknown.
 Probably smart advice.
 Although the snake could be a phoenix.
 Don’t know till you look.
 Probably a snake.
 You’re full of snakes.
 Do you think you’re not.
 You are most certainly mistaken.
 The line between good and evil runs through the middle of every human heart.
 In case you hadn’t herd.
 But don’t stumble now.
 The stairs of discontent are steep.
 Are your legs long enough.
 Do your muscles burn.
 Does the ache agonise you.
 Well you’re not alone.
 You stand upon the death of a billion men.
 Don’t falter.
 The burn will ease.
 Although, it is easier not to.
 It is easier to run.
 To blame.
 To curse.
 Some take great pleasure in it.
 Perhaps you will too.
 Perhaps you won’t.
 You think you won’t.
 Be careful of such thoughts.
 The path to hell is paved with good intentions.
 You needn’t remember anything more.

-“I can’t wait to hit it around the room,” she says.
+“I can’t wait to play ping-pong with it” she says.

-“I’m giving mine to my mother when she picks me up,” another second grader decides and muttering.
+“I’m giving mine to my mother when she picks me up,” another second grader exclaims muttering.